Financial-Times/origami/components/o-multi-select/README.md

 ### Core support

-To add support for browsers without JavaScript use multi-select element from `o-forms` component with `o-multi-select--core` class.
+To add support for browsers without JavaScript or users who have it disabled, use multi-select element from `o-forms` component with `o-multi-select--core` class.
 This will help users with screen readers to select multiple options.

 ```html
 <div class="o-multi-select" data-o-component="o-multi-select">